-- 3.1 The audit plans for the financial year 2021/22 allows for up to 40 days of internal audit support for the Pension Fund and 45 days of internal audit support for Peninsula Pensions. - 3.2 We have worked with senior management to determine the key risks to the Fund and from this have developed a plan for the coming year.
-The plan considers both financial and non-finance-based systems, and our work will provide assurance to the County Treasurer and Members on the effectiveness of arrangements.
-Our working papers are available to external audit colleagues for their consideration in planning their work. - 3.3 We liaise with the Fund's external auditors to discuss the testing planned to ensure this supports their requirements.
-The remainder of the planned days incorporates reviews of specific systems as identified through an audit risk assessment process, the Authority's risk register and discussion with management. - 3.4 Any significant findings from the previous year's audit plan will be reviewed to ensure that agreed recommendations have been implemented and are effective. - 3.5 As part of the audit plan we will also provide assistance and advice, and be a central contact point for senior management.
+- 3.1 The audit plans for the financial year 2021/22 allows for up to 40 days of internal audit support for the Pension Fund and 45 days of internal audit support for Peninsula Pensions, providing 85 days internal audit provision overall. - 3.2 We note the on-going situation with Covid-19 and its potential impact to resources within the Devon Pension Fund, Peninsula Pensions and the Devon Audit Partnership.
+We will continue to liaise directly with management regarding audit prioritisation and any impacts on the audit timetable. - 3.3 We have worked with senior management to determine the key risks to the Fund and from this have developed a plan for the coming year.
+The plan considers both financial and non-finance based systems, and our work will provide assurance to the County Treasurer and Members on the effectiveness of arrangements.
+Our working papers are available to external audit colleagues for their consideration in planning their work. - 3.4 Any significant findings from the previous year's audit work will be reviewed to ensure that agreed recommendations have been implemented and are effective. - 3.5 As part of the audit plan we will also provide assistance and advice, and be a central contact point for senior management.